michalakos/file-storage/README.md

 * GUI
 * Users that are not owners should not be able to share a file
 * Validate user details (email/password)
+* If user has uploaded file of the same name ask him if he wants it overwritten
+* Implement size limit for single file